-Coming up with hostess gift ideas can intimidate even the most socially-savvy.
-Too few people understand the etiquette surrounding the hostess gift and decide to skip it, passing by an opportunity to thank their hostess properly and make their presence memorable.
+Coming up with hostess gift ideas can intimidate even the most socially savvy.
+Too few people understand the etiquette surrounding the hostess gift and decide to skip it, passing by an opportunity to thank their hostess and make their presence memorable.

 In the United States, where the custom varies by region and social group, you can’t go wrong by bringing an appropriate gift.